PrefectHQ/prefect/docs/guides/deployment/kubernetes.md

     ```bash
     # Create artifact registry repository to host your custom image.
     # Replace the repository name with your own value; it can be the
-    # same name as your image.
+    # same name as your image
     gcloud artifacts repositories create <REPOSITORY-NAME> \
     --repository-format=docker --location=us